Over the last few decades, technology has done a pretty remarkable job at bringing us together. A video call is all that it takes to…Details

 There is no black and white answer to that question, nor is there only one answer to it.

-For our feature “Looking at CATs” we get the perspective of a professional translator on their favorite computer-assisted translation tool.
-What are its strengths and weaknesses, and why do they choose it over the other tools on the market?
+For “Looking at CATs” we ask a professional translator with experience working with a specific CAT tool to give us their perspective.
+What are the tool’s strengths and drawbacks, and why do they choose it over the other tools on the market?

 For this edition, Tobey Kim tells us about SDL Trados Studio 2014.Details

 A company’s language policy can seem relatively straightforward to define, and writing it down might seem unnecessary.
 But if you’re running a company with employees in another country, where the native language is different from your own, it can quickly get confusing.